Malibu Ken (album): Critical reception

 Malibu Ken received generally positive reviews from music critics.
 On Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 76, based on seven reviews.
-Evan Rytlewski of Pitchfork praised the album for focusing on Aesop Rock's sense of humor, saying "he just needed the right producer to highlight that wit, he's found a choice one in Tobacco".
+Evan Rytlewski of Pitchfork praised the album for focusing on Aesop Rock's sense of humor, saying, "If [Aesop] just needed the right producer to highlight that wit, he's found a choice one in Tobacco".
 He positively referenced many of Aesop's lyrics, particularly on "Tuesday", "Churro", and "Acid King", and commended the album for being "more fun than most of" Aesop's discography.
-Paul Simpson of AllMusic complimented the chemistry between Tobacco and Aesop, saying "Tobacco's music often seems disturbed and damaged yet somehow cool and carefree, and his style is so compatible with Aesop's that it's hard to imagine him working with any other rapper", calling them "a fitting match for each other".
+Paul Simpson of AllMusic complimented the chemistry between Tobacco and Aesop, saying, "Tobacco's music often seems disturbed and damaged yet somehow cool and carefree, and his style is so compatible with Aesop's that it's hard to imagine him working with any other rapper" and calling them "a fitting match for each other".

 Channing Freeman of Sputnikmusic called Aesop's flow "chameleon-like" and drew attention to his unique delivery choice of lyrical topics, including eagles killing a cat on "Churro" and the story of teenage murderer Ricky Kasso on "Acid King".
 He criticized the album's formulaic qualities near its end and compared it negatively to The Impossible Kid, but concluded that "it works perfectly despite the predictability".
 Kyle Kohner of The 405 described the project as "quite unnerving and even extraterrestrial", praising its "comically dark and foreboding atmosphere".
 He compliments Tobacco's "retrofuturist" production, calling it "an influx of psychedelic mania that ends up enhancing his counterpart’s festering lyrical voyages".
 Adam Finley of PopMatters also praised Tobacco's production, specifically on "Tuesday" and "Sword Box", and likened it to "an acid trip come to life" when paired with Aesop's lyrics.
 He shared Rytlewski's view that Aesop is "funny as hell when he wants to be", and that the album highlights his "silly" side.
 He did, however, criticize the production on "Churro", saying that it "overwhelms and ultimately detracts from the lyrics".